Clivern/Anubis/docs/_posts/2025-08-17-understanding-elixir-genserver.md

 ### How to Supervise in Phoenix Application

-This section demonstrates how to create a `supervised` `GenServer` service in a `Phoenix` application.
-The service acts as an in-memory key-value store that persists for the lifetime of the application.
+This section shows you how to create a `supervised` `GenServer` service in a `Phoenix` application.
+The service works as an in-memory key-value store that sticks around for the entire lifetime of your app.

 ```elixir
 defmodule ScutiWeb.Service.Hashmap do